mikescar/inventions_api/README.md

 ```

 ## Other notes
-I'm leaving branches here to show I didn't really work on master directly, but I prefer to delete
+I'm keeping old branches around to show I didn't really work on master directly, but on real projects
-them after merging to master.
+I do prefer to delete branches after merging to master.